Anggun: In popular culture

 Anggun became the first Indonesian woman to be immortalized in wax by Madame Tussauds in 2016.
 Located in its Bangkok museum, Anggun's statue joined that of Sukarno, the first President of Indonesia.
 As of 2022, a total of 19 Anggun records have been added by the Indonesian Music Museum for preservation, the seventh most total among musicians from Jakarta.
+The museum also selected her among the ten greatest Indonesian female musicians in history, spanning 1920s to 2000s.

-A cocktail named after "Anggun" is served in Bar 228, Hôtel Meurice de Calais, Paris.
+A cocktail named after Anggun is served in Bar 228, Hôtel Meurice de Calais, Paris.
 It is made of Bacardi rum, mango coulis, coconut milk, and pineapple juice.

-A variety of rose named and christened after "Anggun" by Meilland International SA at Château de Bagatelle.
+A variety of rose named and christened after Anggun by Meilland International SA at Château de Bagatelle.
 The rose "Anggun" is a derivative of Meibokir variety which has special characteristics.
 This variety of flower has 40 white-colored petals with a mint-fruity scent and blooms from spring to winter.